How to buy Plato Income Maximiser (PL8) shares

 Plato Income Maximiser share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Plato Income Maximiser 's is 0.7622.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Plato Income Maximiser 's is 0.7082.
 This would suggest that Plato Income Maximiser 's shares are less volatile than average (for this exchange).

 Plato Income Maximiser overview

 Plato Income Maximiser Limited is a privately owned investment manager.
 The firm provides its services to SMSF and pension-phase investors.
 It invests in public equity markets of Australia.
 The firm invests in diversified portfolio of Australian shares with an income focus.
 Plato Income Maximiser Limited was founded on April 21, 2017 and is based in New South Wales, Australia.

 Is It Smart To Buy Plato Income Maximiser Limited (ASX:PL8) Before It Goes Ex-Dividend?

 Plato Income Maximiser (ASX:PL8) Has Announced A Dividend Of AU$0.0055

 Frequently asked questions